surifirstpin/biplus_documentation/docs/User_Reports.md

 ## Getting Started

-Use this link http://52.29.248.194:8081/biplus in your url and Click on Enter, it will navigate to Acubi login page.
+Use this link http://52.29.248.194:8081/biplus in your url and Click on Enter, it will navigate to BiPlus login page.
 **1.** Enter username.
 **2.** Enter password.
-**3.** Click on login button to navigate to Acubi homepage.
+**3.** Click on login button to navigate to BiPlus homepage.

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/master/images/Acubi1.png)

-> **Note :** By default it displays dashboard set to the homepage, depending on your requirement you can set a report or dashboard to Acubi Home page for easy access.
+> **Note :** By default it displays dashboard set to the homepage, depending on your requirement you can set a report or dashboard to BiPlus Home page for easy access.

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/master/images/homepage.png)